-Life as a project manager is hard, and endlessly complex.
+Life as a project manager is hard and solar operations can be endlessly complex.

 In frustration and at the end of a long day, you turn to the many tools you rely on to keep your projects on track.
 You check your text messages, read your latest emails, open your file sharing platform and review your spreadsheets, all while looking for hints that will help you put your solar operations management project to bed.